 In 1959 and 1960 further cleaning was done on the mosaic over the Imperial Door, the great doorway leading from the narthex into the nave, of St. Sophia at Istanbul.
-This completed the work done in 1931-1932 which, as Thomas Whittemore stated, left the mosaic somewhat obscured by plaster remaining from its having been covered, in 1847-1849, under the direction of the Fossati brothers.
+This completed the work done in 1931-1932 which, as Thomas Whittemore reported, left the mosaic somewhat obscured by plaster remaining from its having been covered, in 1847-1849, under the direction of the Fossati brothers.
 The removal of this nineteenth-century plaster, and of some paint also on the surface, has allowed for more precise observations of the panel which revealed details of the mosaic, such as the feet of Christ, the finial on the left-hand side of the horizontal bar across the back of the throne, the knot on the right-hand side of the cushion, asymmetrical arrangement of the cross of pearls on the Emperor's crown, and an inserted inscription.
 It is now possible to make a restatement of the materials and colors employed and thus to explain the present pallid appearance of the faces of the Virgin and the Archangel in the medallions, to clarify the design at the central part of the drapery where the robes of Christ have been confused with the fabric of the cushion, and to confirm the statements of Salzenberg and Labarte that the buskins of the Emperor were red.

 The existing mosaic of the lunette replaced an earlier panel which was completely removed from within the encircling border down to the top of the original vine-leaf panels which formed the cornice below.
 The earlier mosaic presumably contained a cross similar to those in the other compartments through-out the narthex which without doubt were part of the original decoration of the time of Justinian.
 There is no evidence of any work of an intermediate period either in this central lunette or elsewhere in the narthex, and speculations that these mosaic crosses or those in the aisles might be of the iconoclastic period are untenable, because this would imply that the entire building was denuded at that time of every piece of original mosaic and completely redecorated without a trace of the earlier mosaic surviving or indeed any evidence that such an operation took place.